MicoPH/Just-Dance-Nx-Audio-Cooker/readme.md

 #### Q: Is that supported from any platform?

-_A: maybe, for cooked pcm but opus didn't supported for nx only_
+_A: maybe, for cooked pcm (if change the platform in editor) but opus didn't supported for nx only_

-#### Q:is the format of nintendo opus the same as default opus?
+#### Q:is the format of libopus opus the same as default opus?

-_A:No, because the nintendo opus has a different codes_
+_A:No, because the libopus opus has a different codes_

 #### Q:What Nx means?